eseidel/boids/README.md

 Known issues
-* Steering behavior is wrong.
+* Alignment vectors are drawn for all boids.
 * No Alignment or Cohesion behavior yet.